News Room - Frequently Asked Questions

 Does BLS offer analysis of current trends beyond its regularly scheduled press releases?

 The Editor's Desk is an online feature that highlights recent trends using a chart and several paragraphs of text.
 Data are usually pulled from recent publications, such as press releases, articles and reports.
 This feature is updated each business day.

-More in-depth analysis can be found in articles in the Monthly Labor Review and Compensation and Working Conditions (CWC) Online.
+More in-depth analysis can be found in articles in the Monthly Labor Review.

 Several times a year, the BLS also publishes its Spotlight on Statistics, focusing on holidays or other special topics.